 2010 (with New York Red Bulls): Signed first professional contract on March 26, becoming the Red Bulls’ second Homegrown Player signing…Appeared in two regular season games as a rookie…Made first two MLS starts in postseason play…Made first professional starts in U.S. Open Cup play against Philadelphia and the Harrisburg City Islanders…(10/9) vs. RSL: Made MLS debut, playing only two minutes…(10/16) at PHI: Played 12 minutes and recorded first MLS shot...Postseason: (10/30) at SJ: Made first MLS start in the Eastern Conference Semifinals, playing all 90 minutes and recording two shots on goal…(11/4) vs. SJ: Started and played 84 minutes with one assist, setting up Juan Pablo Angel’s second-half goal against the Earthquakes.

-CLUB CAREER OUTSIDE OF MLS: Signed a pre-contract with Stoke City of the English Premier League on August 9, 2013 and looked to join them after the completion of the 2013 MLS season, but was denied a UK work permit.
-He went on loan to FC Utrecht of the Dutch Eredivisie, scoring three times – including two game-winners – and setting up three others in 14 games.
-However, he was denied a work permit again ahead of the start of the 2014-15 Premier League season, leading to the mutually agreed termination of his contract with the club.
+CLUB CAREER OUTSIDE OF MLS: Signed a pre-contract with Stoke City of the English Premier League on Aug.
+9, 2013 and looked to join them after the completion of the 2013 MLS season, but was denied a UK work permit…Went on loan to FC Utrecht of the Dutch Eredivisie, scoring three times with two game-winners…Also accounted for three assists in 14 games…Denied a work permit again ahead of the start of the 2014-15 Premier League season, leading to the mutually agreed termination of his contract with the club.